-US equity was the top-performing asset class in absolute terms during the fiscal year, gaining 24 percent.
-The portfolio also outperformed the 20.3 percent gain of its benchmark (Russell 3000), primarily due to strong management.
-The portfolio has slightly underperformed its benchmark over 3 years by .2 percent (18.7 percent versus 18.9 percent) but has outperformed in 8 of the last 12 fiscal years.
-On an absolute basis, US equity was the best-performing asset class over the 3-year period, during which the US stock market significantly outperformed all other asset classes.
+US equity was the second-best-performing asset class in absolute terms during the fiscal year, gaining 25.7 percent.
+On a relative basis, it outperformed the 24.7 percent gain of its benchmark (Russell 3000), primarily due to the University's selection of managers.
+The portfolio has outperformed its benchmark in 9 of the last 13 years, including a 1.4 percent outperformance over the last 5 years.
+On an absolute basis, US equity was the best-performing asset class over the 5-year period, during which the US stock market outperformed all other asset classes.

-One of the best-performing asset classes in relative terms, the international equity portfolio outperformed its benchmark (67 percent, MSCI EAFE Index; 33 percent, MSCI EM Index) by 6 percent as it gained 17.3 percent for the fiscal year.
-This portfolio was the best-performing asset class on a relative basis for the past three years, returning 11.3 percent, compared with its benchmark's return of 6.2 percent.
-This portfolio was helped by a heavier weight to smaller-cap foreign stocks and by outstanding management.
-It has outperformed in 10 of the last 12 fiscal years.
+One of the top-performing asset classes in absolute terms, the international equity portfolio gained 19 percent for the fiscal year.
+This portfolio was the best-performing asset class on a relative basis for the past 5 years, returning 12.9 percent, compared with the 8.3 percent return of its benchmark (67 percent, MSCI EAFE Index; 33 percent, MSCI EM Index).
+It was helped by a heavier weight to smaller-cap foreign stocks and by the University's selection of managers.
+It has outperformed in 11 of the last 13 fiscal years.

-Only the fixed income portfolio declined in value during the fiscal year, as yields on US Treasuries rose significantly.
-It underperformed on an absolute and relative basis, returning -3.2 percent, versus -2.9 percent for its benchmark (Barclays Government Index).
-The Investment Office helped returns by underweighting the portfolio and maintaining a shorter duration.
-For the last three years fixed income outperformed on a relative basis, returning 3.8 percent versus 1.9 percent for its benchmark.
-It has outperformed in 8 out of the last 12 fiscal years due to superior active management and exposure to global and inflation-protected bonds.
+The fixed income portfolio posted the lowest return of all asset classes during the fiscal year.
+The Investment Office intentionally underweighted fixed income, which boosted the overall return of the Long-Term Balanced pool.
+The portfolio underperformed on an absolute and a relative basis, returning 3.2 percent, versus 3.5 percent for its benchmark.
+For the last 5 years fixed income outperformed on a relative basis, returning 5.2 percent versus 3.4 percent for its benchmark.
+It has outperformed in 8 out of the last 13 fiscal years due to superior active management and exposure to global and inflation-protected bonds.